meiers/SVtutorial2016/Tutorial2016.md

 <details>
   <summary>**Excercise**: Why is the comparison plot never at 0, meaning no copy number change between tumor and control?</summary>
-> As you see in the code normalizaiton depends on the median
-> coverage of both samples - this is meant to correct for
-> different sequencing coverages in the two samples.
->
-> We have selected a small region
-> of the chromosome with many copy changes, so likely the
-> median is already not a good proxy for average coverage
-> of the chromosome.
-Thus it is most likely a technical
-> problem, not biology.
 </details>